HISTORY

 Left: Bruce Humphreys, (center) Executive Director of CTI visiting a potential chlorinator installation with technicians Kike Gonzalez and Manolo Gutiérrez.
 Limares Guatemala,2004.

-A yearlong pilot project in the rural community of Chilamate, Matagalpa proved the chlorinator was an effective tool in delivering clean water in rural water systems.
+A yearlong pilot project in the rural community of Chilamate, Matagalpa testing the water by the community CAPS, gave us enough data to conclude that the chlorinator was an effective tool in delivering clean water in gravity fed rural water systems.
 In 2002 twenty-one chlorinators were installed in gravity fed water systems in northern Matagalpa and Jinotega Departments.
 The results of statistical data from the twenty-one systems proved the chlorinator functioned as designed.
 All systems delivered a constant flow of uncontaminated drinking water, delivering doses of chlorine within the standards set by international and national water and health agencies.
 Ministry of Health data from communities with chlorinated water show less incidents of intestinal disease.

 Water Committee members in Chilamate, Matagalpa protecting the first chlorinator in a brick security enclosure.
 2001.